-If you have money in another retirement plan or retirement account, you may be able to use that money to purchase IPERS service credit
+If you have money in another retirement plan or retirement account, you may be able to use that money to purchase IPERS service credit without incurring any tax penalties.
+This is called a rollover.
+IPERS accepts rollover money from certain types of retirement plans including:

 - 401(a)s and other qualified plans.

-- · IRAs and annuities.
+- IRAs and annuities.

 - 403(b) tax-sheltered annuities.

 - Governmental 457(b) plans.